xMarioOP/season-fruits-landing-page/README.md

-# Technical Test - Fruit Listing
+# Season fruits - Landing page

 This project is a web application developed with **React and Vite**, consuming the **Fruityvice API** to display information about different fruits.
 Local images for each fruit are included, with a fallback image in case a specific fruit image is unavailable.